 We all have the right to feel safe in our homes and communities.
 Gungahlin has experienced so much growth and has more to come, and we need to ensure our police are adequately resourced.

-An independent commission against corruption was a core part of my 2016 campaign.
-All parties agreed to establish an ICAC.
-The Labor/Greens coalition has established an under-resourced Integrity Commission, and this must be empowered.
+An Independent Commission Against Corruption was a core part of my 2016 campaign.
+The Labor/Greens coalition has established an under-resourced Integrity Commission, and we must strengthen this.